MitchK/node-machinelearning-id3/README.md

 # node-machinelearning-id3

-Simple implementation of the ID3 decision tree machine learning algorithm in JavaScript.
+Example implementation of the ID3 decision tree machine learning algorithm in JavaScript.

 Usage:
 ```